 There are lots of recipes for kale chips out there.
 I got my initial recipe from a wonderful twitter follower @paleoeater (who has a great blog full of delicious recipes www.paleoeater.wordpress.com).
 I have spent the last couple of weeks experimenting with kale chips, and always with good results.
 I think it reflects the versatility of kale that it can be cooked at so many different temperatures with different oils and still turn into the most delightful little crisp mouthful of wonderful ever.
 But I did learn a few important things about kale chips:

 First, the oil is pretty versatile.
-I have cooked these with olive oil, coconut oil, and even grass-fed tallow (ohmygosh those were yummy!).
+I have cooked these with olive oil (only at lower temperature), avocado oil, coconut oil, and even grass-fed tallow and lard (ohmygosh those were yummy!).
 They all work fairly well.
 I use coconut oil most frequently because it’s easy and I don’t like cooking with olive oil due to the polyunsaturated fat content, although the end kale chip can seem a bit greasier than with olive oil (I like that!).

 Second, the cooking temperature is pretty versatile.
 Low and slow seems to yield the greenest, tastiest chips.
-But, I’m not that patient.
+When I can plan it advance, I think cooking these for 45-60 minutes at 275F really is my favorite.
+But, I’m not always that patient.
 Especially because one panful of kale chips lasts about 7 minutes in my house.
 My recipe reflects a happy medium: low enough to stay green but still be fast to make.

 - 8 loosely packed cups kale, torn into 1-1½“ pieces, tough stems removed